 CoolSculpting to remove fat cells

 Sculptra is a dermal filler that is composed of an ingredient called poly-L-lactic acid.
-When injected into a given treatment area, Sculptra works to stimulate new collagen production.
+When injected into a given treatment area, Sculptra stimulates new collagen production.
 Collagen is a naturally occurring protein within the skin that contributes to overall skin elasticity and firmness.
-As a part of the aging process, collagen is broken down and its levels in the skin deplete, causing increased skin laxity.
-Increased skin laxity is one of the factors that contributes to the visibility of cellulite dimples and rippling.
+As a part of the aging process, collagen is broken down, and its levels in the skin deplete, causing increased skin laxity.
+Increased skin laxity is one of the factors that contribute to the visibility of cellulite dimples and rippling.
 By restoring collagen to a given treatment area through Sculptra injections, patients are able to achieve smoother, firmer, tighter skin and a reduction in visible cellulite.

 Liposuction for fat removal

 Liposuction is an invasive procedure that is performed by a plastic surgeon in order to surgically remove excess fat from an area in the body.
 The operation involves an incision into which a metal rod is inserted to remove the fat.
-Liposuction is a form of plastic surgery meaning there is a more significant recovery period and a higher potential for side effects.
-Further, while liposuction is effective in reducing the amount of fat cells in the treatment area, it does not address the fibrous bands that are largely responsible for the appearance of cellulite.
+Liposuction is a form of plastic surgery, meaning there is a more significant recovery period and a higher potential for side effects.
+Further, while liposuction effectively reduces the number of fat cells in the treatment area, it does not address the fibrous bands that are largely responsible for the appearance of cellulite.
 As such, liposuction will likely have to be paired with an additional treatment in order to fully eliminate your cellulite.

 Acoustic Wave Therapy

 Acoustic wave therapy treatment works via the stimulating effects of vibrations on the tissue.
-The sound waves vibrating the skin and underlying connective tissue, helps to improve circulation and as a result, collagen production responsible for creating smoother, firmer skin.
+The sound waves vibrating the skin and underlying connective tissue help to improve circulation, and as a result, collagen production is responsible for creating smoother, firmer skin.

 Do cellulite treatments work?